rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 You are almost there if you saw the documentation in the web browser.
 The last step is to keep the documentation in your container synchronized with the one on your local workstation.

-You are doing this here with `lsyncd` as noted above.
+As noted above, you are doing this here with `lsyncd`.

-Installation of`lsyncd` is different depending on which Linux version you are using.
+Installation of`lsyncd` differs depending on your Linux version.
 [This document](../backup/mirroring_lsyncd.md) covers ways to install it on Rocky Linux, and also from source.
-If you are using other Linux types (Ubuntu for example) they generally have their own packages, but there are nuances to them.
+If you are using other Linux types (Ubuntu for example) they generally have their own packages, but they have nuances.

 Ubuntu's, for example, names the configuration file differently.
 Just be aware that if you are using another Linux workstation type other than Rocky Linux, and do not want to install from source, there are probably packages available for your platform.